Don't get in a fix over credit

 Dating'.
 View it at their website yourfinancialrights.org

-resolution (EDR) service for assistance in resolving your case.
-The
+(EDR) service for assistance in resolving your case.
+The agent

-agent could then charge you a fee, even though Ombudsman services
+could then charge you a fee, even though Ombudsman services are

-are free.
-You could save yourself a lot of time and money by
+You could save yourself a lot of time and money by contacting an

-contacting an Ombudsman directly, rather than going through an
+Ombudsman directly, rather than going through an agent.

 use and experience of 'credit fix' agents.

-A poor credit report could affect getting a loan in the future,
+A poor credit report could affect any loans or credit you apply

-so it is important to make sure the information is correct.
+for in the future, so it is important to make sure the information

 If there is an error on your credit report, you have the right

 to get this fixed.
-There is no charge to do this, but
+There is no charge for this, but your credit

 how to check and correct a wrong listing for details on how to